flowcore-io/luttaka-open/CONTRIBUTING.md

 # Contribution

-Certainly!
-Here is an example of a ﻿[CONTRIBUTING.md](http://xn--contributing-7n50e.md/) file that you can use as a template for your open-source project on GitHub:

-# Contributing to Application Conference
+# Contributing to Flowcore Open Source Conference App

-Thank you for considering contributing to the Application Conference!
+Thank you for considering contributing to the Flowcore Open Source Conference App!
 We appreciate your interest and support.
 This document outlines the guidelines and instructions for contributing to our project.
 Please read them carefully to ensure a smooth and collaborative contribution process.